 binlog_format=ROW, as long as any nontransactional tables affected by the statements are temporary tables (Bug #14272672).

 RBL and synchronization of nontransactional tables.
 When many rows are affected, the set of changes is split into several events; when the statement commits, all of these events are written to the binary log.
-When executing on the slave, a table lock is taken on all tables involved, and then the rows are applied in batch mode.
-(This may or may not be effective, depending on the engine used for the slave's copy of the table.)
+When executing on the replica, a table lock is taken on all tables involved, and then the rows are applied in batch mode.
+(This may or may not be effective, depending on the engine used for the replica's copy of the table.)

 Latency and binary log size.
 RBL writes changes for each row to the binary log and so its size can increase quite rapidly.
 This can significantly increase the time required to make changes on the replica that match those on the source.
 You should be aware of the potential for this delay in your applications.

 Reading the binary log. mysqlbinlog displays row-based events in the binary log using the

 BINLOGstatement (see BINLOG Statement).
 This statement displays an event as a base 64-encoded string, the meaning of which is not evident.
 When invoked with the